freedomofpress/encryption-works/encryption_works.md

 To use OTR, you'll need to download additional software with your IM client.
 If you use Windows you can download and install [Pidgin](https://pidgin.im/) and the [OTR plugin](http://www.cypherpunks.ca/otr/).
 If you use Mac OS X you can download and install [Adium](https://adium.im), a free software chat application that includes OTR support.
 If you use GNU/Linux you can install the pidgin and pidgin-otr packages.

-The OTR client for [Android](https://play.google.com/store/apps/details?id=info.guardianproject.otr.app.im]) and [iOS devices](https://itunes.apple.com/us/app/chatsecure/id464200063) is called ChatSecure.
+We recommend the OTR client ChatSecure, which is available for [Android](https://play.google.com/store/apps/details?id=info.guardianproject.otr.app.im]) and [iOS devices](https://itunes.apple.com/us/app/chatsecure/id464200063).
+Getting set up with using OTR with ChatSecure is pretty straightforward and should only take a few minutes.
+See the [EFF how-to](https://ssd.eff.org/en/module/how-install-and-use-chatsecure) for details.
+One thing to be aware of is that OTR requires both parties to have a consistent internet connection for the duration of the chat.
+If one party loses service the OTR session between them will end and no messages can be sent until both parties are back online *and* the session has been re-initiated.
+In short, OTR was no designed for the asynchronicity of the mobile world.
+For this reason, we recommend Signal as your main solution for confidential mobile messaging.

 For a full explanation of how OTR works and how to set it up, check out The Intercept's guide to [chatting in secret while we're all being watched](https://firstlook.org/theintercept/2015/07/14/communicating-secret-watched/).
 As an added bonus, The Intercept also explains how to set up OTR to work with Tor so you can keep your chats both anonymous and encrypted.

 As with PGP, which will be discussed in a later section, OTR is used for two things: **encrypting the contents** of real-time instant message conversations and **verifying the identity** of people you chat with.
 Identity verification is important, and something many OTR users neglect to do.
 While OTR is more user-friendly than other types of encryption, there are some things you should know about OTR to understand it fully and know what attacks against it are possible.

+### OTR, Metadata, and Anonymity

-OTR encrypts the contents of your chats but not the metadata related to them—who you talk to, how often, and when.
+ Note that OTR encrypts the contents of your chats but not the metadata related to them—who you talk to, how often, and when (i.e., it provides confidentiality, but not anonymity).
 You can use Google Talk and Facebook Chat with OTR, but we know that these services comply with surveillance requests from many governments and leave your metadata exposed, even if you're encrypting the content of your IM conversations.
 For this reason, we recommend using XMPP services that demonstrably take the necessary precautions to ensure user privacy on all fronts: XMPP servers that support communication over Tor, encrypt metadata (like the "to" and "from" fields) between servers, require OTR from the very beginning of a conversation, and have privacy-friendly logging policies.
 XMPP servers hosted by [Calyx Institute](https://www.calyxinstitute.org/projects/public_jabber_xmpp_server), [Riseup](https://help.riseup.net/en/chat) and [Duck Duck Go](https://duck.co/blog/post/4/xmpp-services-at-duckduckgo) score quite highly in this regard.
 Have a look at the [Public XMPP Server Directory](https://xmpp.net/directory.php) for even more options for privacy-forward XMPP services.

+Unfortunately, there are few ways to easily route OTR-encrypted XMPP traffic over Tor.
+In fact because of the difficulty in set up and configuration for most operating systems and software clients, we discuss here just two—Android and Tails OS.
+You'll find the set up for Android below.
+Tails OS, discussed in its own section below, routes all traffic through Tor (and also conveniently ships with the Pidgin OTR client we recommend).

+On Android, it is easy to run ChatSecure traffic over Tor, by using it in combination with an app called [Orbot](https://play.google.com/store/apps/details?id=org.torproject.android).
+This is fantastic because it's the easiest way to have conversations that are not just confidential, but anonymous from your mobile device.
+First, setup Orbot [like so](https://securityinabox.org/en/guide/orbot/android) (be sure to follow the instructions in section 4.2 if you plan on regularly running ChatSecure over Tor), and then open ChatSecure.
+ChatSecure will automatically try to connect over Tor [like so](https://securityinabox.org/en/hands-guide-content/using-orbot-chatsecure).

+Note that to benefit from using ChatSecure (or Pidgin on Tails) over Tor, you must also create your account using Tor.
+All the clients and servers we recommend support *in-band registration*, which means you can create an XMPP account right from your client, without having to go online.
+We recommend using in-band registation to create your anonymous account, once you have your client routed over Tor.

 ### Keys